OxWearables/stepcount/GLOSSARY.md

 - **CadencePeak1(steps/min)**: Highest cadence per day.
 - **CadencePeak30(steps/min)**: Mean cadence of the thirty most active one-minute epochs per day.
 - **Cadence95th(steps/min)**: 95th percentile of cadence per day.
+  - Note: Cadence metrics are computed from minutes classified as walking; if fewer than a minimum threshold (default 5) are present in a day, values will be NaN.

 *(Weekend and Weekday subsections analogous to Steps above.)*